1 Data privacy means mutual trust at SPITCH

 You can revoke your consent at any time with effect for the future by sending a notification to email@example.com or by using the option to object to recommendation emails, without incurring any charges other than the basic costs of transmitting messages.

-Whenever you register for contests organised by SPTICH, we collect, save and process your name, mailing address, email address and telephone number, if necessary, for the purpose of carrying out the contest and communicating with you in regard to the contest.
+Whenever you register for contests organised by SPITCH, we collect, save and process your name, mailing address, email address and telephone number, if necessary, for the purpose of carrying out the contest and communicating with you in regard to the contest.
 We immediately erase your data after contest completion.
 Detailed information can be found in the respective terms and conditions of participation for the respective contest.
-The legal basis for data processing in this case is either Article 6(1)(b) GDPR, i.e. the processing of your data is necessary for the fulfilment of the agreement on your participation in the contest.
-Or the legal basis for this processing of your data is Article 6(1)(a) GDPR, i.e. provision of your consent.
+The legal basis for data processing in this case is that it is necessary for our legitimate interests (Article 6(1)(f) UK GDPR).

 3.4 Disclosure of data to third parties